yaqwsx/KiKit/doc/faq.md

 ## My milled slots are gone!
 How can I preserve them?

-KiKit's `--radius` parameter simulates the board outline milling by a tool with given radius.
+KiKit's `millradius` parameter from the `postprocess` section simulates the board outline milling by a tool with given radius.
 That means that it will round all inner corners.
 It is not a command to round just your tabs.
 That means if you specify a tool which diameter is larger than your slot, KiKit will remove the slot as such slot cannot be created with the tool.

 This is an intended behavior.
 The options is designed for you to check if your board can be manufactured with all the features you have in your board outline.